 The implementation is inadequate.
-The English version of the customs information is not comprehensive enough, and the English version of the inspection and quarantine information is extremely scarce.
+The English version of relevant information, especially practical content such as laws and regulations, is not comprehensive enough, and publication is seriously lagging behind.

-Draw from the experience of Japanese and Korean customs, and offer

-English translations of laws and regulations.
+Draw from the experience of Japanese and Korean customs, and offer English translations of laws and regulations in a timely manner.
 2.3 Members are encouraged to make available further trade-related information through the internet, including relevant trade-related legislation and other items referred to in paragraph 1.1.